milen-sage/HTAN-data-pipeline/DOCUMENTATION.md

 #### Selecting storage platform

-The DCC can provide dataset storage on the cloud, hosted by __Amazon Web Services (AWS)__ or __Google Cloud (GC)__.

-Each center may decide where to store their datasets depending on existing contracts, dataset location, or other preferences.

-The center may decide to use different storage platform for different datasets.
+The DCC can provide dataset storage on the cloud, hosted by __Amazon Web Services (AWS)__ or __Google Cloud Storage (GCS)__.
+The choice between these platforms is left to the Center, and the choice may be motivated by existing contracts, dataset location, or other preferences.
+The Center may decide to use different storage platform for different datasets.

-Once a center determines their dataset storage platform, they need to contact their DCC liaison, who will boot-up the required cloud infrastructure and authorize the center to transfer data into a private storage location.
-The DCC liaison will provide the required cloud authentication credentials and data storage location.
-Centers do not need to follow a particular folder hierarchy in the provided cloud storage location.
+Once a Center determines their dataset storage platform, they need to contact their DCC Liaison, who will boot-up the required cloud infrastructure and authorize the individuals approved by the Center to transfer data into a private storage location.
+The DCC Liaison will provide the required cloud authentication credentials and data storage location, a so-called cloud "bucket".
+Each dataset is housed in a single folder in the bucket.
+Within the dataset folder, the file organization and hierarchy is up to the Center.

 #### Data upload

-To upload data to their DCC-designated storage location, centers may use
-a. standard tools provided by cloud platforms or
-b. the Synapse platform tools
+To upload data to their DCC-designated storage location, Centers may use standard tools provided by cloud platforms or use the Synapse platform tools.

-In either case, depending on dataset size and other center preferences, they may utilize web-based or programmatic data upload interfaces.
+In either case, depending on dataset size and other Center preferences, they may utilize web-based or programmatic data upload interfaces.
 Some of the more typical options are described below, along with links to relevant documentation for more detail.

 __AWS data upload__

-_AWS web console_:
+_AWS web console_

 This option would typically be useful for upload of files residing on your local machine to a AWS S3 storage location.
 You can follow the steps below to complete a data upload: